-- Check for severe dehydration : Dehydration usually causes BUN levels to rise more than creatinine levels.
+- Check for severe dehydration: Dehydration usually causes higher BUN levels than creatinine levels.
 This causes a high ratio of BUN to creatinine.

 How do I prepare for the test?

 Before the blood test, tell your doctor what medications you are taking.
-If any of them can alter the test result, your doctor may ask you to stop taking them for a period of time.
+If any of them can alter the test result, your doctor may ask you to stop taking them for some time.

 If you only get a BUN test, you can eat and drink.
 But if you have other blood tests, your doctor may give you instructions that may include fasting before the test.

 The BUN (blood urea nitrogen) will return to normal with rehydration if the underlying kidney function is normal.
-In other words, if you have a normal BUN and are dehydrated long enough, the BUN will go up and then the BUN will go down if you restore normal hydration.
+In other words, if you have a regular BUN and are dehydrated long enough, the BUN will go up, and then the BUN will go down if you restore regular hydration.